DanteLore/dantelore/content/posts/a-trip-to-work.md

 I don't drive The Duke that often because it'd cost a fortune and make me deaf.
 So to test his new GPS powered brain I have been collecting test data in Vinny the Vectra.
 I can then use this data to write some unit tests and develop cool stuff while stationary.

 In a slack moment at work today I knocked up a couple of functions to detect traffic jams and visualise my speed on my way to work.
 Here's a typical trip.
-Click on the pic or [here to explore the interactive "report".](http://logicalgenetics.com/assorted/upload/VinnyLog20120914.html)
+Click on the pic or <a href="http://logicalgenetics.com/assorted/upload/VinnyLog20120914.html">here to explore the interactive "report".</a>

 <a href="http://logicalgenetics.com/assorted/upload/VinnyLog20120914.html"> <img src="http://logicalgenetics.com/assorted/upload/speedmap.png"/>
 </a>